 Matsumoto Castle is one of the grandest castles in Japan.
-Its five-storey main tower, built in late 16th century, is the oldest surviving castle tower in the nation.
+Its five-tiered, six-story main tower, built in late 16th century, is the oldest surviving castle tower in the nation.

 It's famously photogenic, with a wide moat, vermillion bridges, and original stonework, backdropped by views of the Northern Alps.

 Entry to the outer grounds is free.
 Here you can watch the swans swim around the castle moat; and stand by the water's edge to witness the carp team to the surface.
 Visit again in the evening when the castle is illuminated and join the locals soaking up the welcoming atmosphere while you check out the reflection of the castle in the water.

 By day, costumed ninja and samurai prowl the grounds, entertaining kids and posing for photographs with travelers from around the world.

 Climb the tower for a taste of history